yelynn1/h6751/project/project.md

 1. Report Submission:
   - Must include a bibliography listing all references (including URLs, if any) cited
   - Length: 8-10 pages.
   - Formatting: The use of 10-point Times font is mandatory.
 The formatting should be referred to [ICML style](https://icml.cc/Conferences/2019/StyleAuthorInstructions).
-The word template could be found [here().
+The word template could be found [here](icml2012.doc).
 The latex template is provided in the [overleaf](https://www.overleaf.com/latex/templates/icml-2019-submission-template/vkqjjvzjvhdc).
   - Only require the soft copy.
 The soft copy should be submitted through Turnitin.
   - Create your github project page that containing dataset and code used by the project.
 And put your github repo link in your report.